spadalka/SocialScene/README.md

 ## Deployment
-The app has been designed to automatically deploy to Heroku after a push occurs to GitHub repository.
+This app has been designed to automatically deploy to Heroku after a push occurs to GitHub repository.

 ## Running Locally